 Total Credit Hours and Major Hours

-The total number of semester credit hours for the degree is 120, of which 99 credit hours are in the major.
+The total number of semester credit hours for the degree is 120.

 In addition to the prerequisites, core courses (subject to change) include: